yandex-research/tabm/README.md

 ```

 To evaluate a manually composed config for `bin/model.py`,
-it must be named `0.toml` and the name of its parent directory must end with `-evaluation`.
+create a directory with a name ending with `-evaluation`,
+and put the config with the name `0.toml` in it.
+Then, pass the directory as the argument to `bin/evaluate.py`.
 For example:

 ```
+# The config is stored at exp/<any/path>/0-evaluation/0.toml
-python bin/evaluate.py exp/<some/path/hello/world>/0-evaluation
+python bin/evaluate.py exp/<any/path>/0-evaluation
 ```

 ## Ensembling